appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 ## Deploy Using Helm

 Once you have gathered all the necessary configuration options, you can proceed with getting the Helm repository of the Appcircle and deploying the Appcircle server.
-In this example, we will use `appcircle` as Helm release name and install the Appcircle server into the `appcircle-ns` namespace.
+In this example, we will use `appcircle-server` as Helm release name and install the Appcircle server into the `appcircle` namespace.

+TODO: Not working for now.
+You should package the helm repository manually, or get it from Appcircle team.
 - Add the Appcircle Helm repository.

 ```bash